Salkantay Trek + Classic Inca Trail – 6 Days

 FACTs of Salkantay Inca Trail 6 Days

 Trek in Peru with professional guides at your side!
-Climb two of the most spectacular trails — Salkantay & Classic Inca Trails — while exploring ancient Inca ruins over six breathtaking days.
+Climb two of the most spectacular trails—the Salkantay & Classic Inca Trails—while exploring ancient Inca ruins over six breathtaking days.

-Yes, you can change the departure but not the date of entry to the citadel of Machu Picchu tickets are purchased well in advance; if you change the hiking departure, your tour could become one of four or three days, depending on the program book.
+You can change the departure date but not the entry date at the Citadel of Machu Picchu.
+Tickets are purchased well in advance; if you change the hiking departure, your tour could become one of four or three days, depending on the program book.
 Remember to schedule your trip to Peru in advance to avoid problems and stay in Cusco 3 or 4 days before the trip).
-Please note that on this trip, you will meet people of different gender and nationality than yours; we are an agency that cannot guarantee the gender and ethnicity of our tourists.
+Please note that on this trip, you will meet people of different genders and nationalities than yours; we are an agency that cannot guarantee the gender and ethnicity of our tourists.

 We have an excellent kitchen that offers a fantastic variety of dishes:

 Breakfast: Varies depending on the difficulty of the journey ahead.
 Usually, a wide selection of products: oatmeal, eggs, pancakes, bread, and jam.
-You can have hot chocolate, coffee, English tea, and herbal tea (chamomile, lemongrass, tea, or just traditional Coca).
+You can have hot chocolate, coffee, English tea, and herbal tea (chamomile, lemongrass, or traditional Coca tea).

 Lunch and dinner: always have a bowl of soup followed by a main course (chicken, meat, fish, etc., with rice or pasta).
 This is followed by dessert and a herbal drink for good.